Raggy2k/License-Plate-Number-Extraction-OpenCV-/README.md

   ### Step #5: Adaptive Thresholding

-  > Set a threshold value and perform thresholding. so that we can seperate the main object from the background.
+  > perform adaptive thresholding (the threshold value is determined by the neighbouring pixels). so that we can seperate the main object from the background.

   ### Step #6: Erosion